themightyboosh/cnidaria-admin-curve/cnidaria-admin-curve/README.md

-# Cnidaria Admin Curve Tool
+# Cnidaria Admin Curves

 A React-based admin tool for managing and visualizing "Cnidaria" curves, built with TypeScript and Vite.
 This tool connects to the cnidaria-api backend to display dynamic grids and visualize curve data with real-time mathematical processing.
+This is part of the Cnidaria Admin suite of tools.

 ## Features